julian-weinert/JWRESTClient/README.md

 ## License

-`JWRESTClient ` and `JWURLConnection` are available under the GPL V2 license.
+`JWRESTClient ` is available under the GPL V2 license.
 See the LICENSE file for more info.

   [1]: https://github.com/julian-weinert/JWURLConnection/ "JWURLConnection"